nestorjb/WillACustomerAcceptCoupon/README.md

 Independent Investigation

 For the Coffee House coupon we can reach the following conclusions based on the ratios.
-The chances that the driver will use the coupon will increase under any of these conditions:
+The chances that the driver will use the coupon will increase under any of these conditions (in order of highest acceptance rate):

-1.- Not urgent to get to their destination.
+1.- Work in Building & Grounds Cleaning & Maintenance or Healthcare Practitioners & Technical with 73% acceptance rate.

-2.- With friend(s) or partner.
+2.- Are below 21 years old with 70% acceptance rate.

-3.- Driving under rainy or sunny weather.
+3.- Frequent a coffee shops 4 to 8 times with 69% acceptance rate.

-4.- Driving on temperature of 80.
+4.- Driving at 10am with 64% acceptance rate.

-5.- Driving at 10am.
+5.- Frequent restaurants (20-50) more than 8 times with 64% acceptance rate.

-6.- The coupon expires in a day.
+6.- Have some high school degree with 61% acceptance rate.

-7.- Are below 21 years old.
+7.- With friend(s) or partner with 60% acceptance rate.

-8.- Are divorced or single.
+8.- Frequent a bar 4 to 8 times with 59% acceptance rate.

-9.- Do not have children.
+9.- Not urgent to get to their destination with 58% acceptance rate.

-10.- Have some high school degree.
+10.- The coupon expires in a day with 58% acceptance rate.

-11.- Work in Building & Grounds Cleaning & Maintenance or Healthcare Practitioners & Technical.
+11.- Earn less than 12500 or between 87500 and 99999 with 54% acceptance rate.

-12.- Earn less than 12500 or between 87500 and 99999.
+12.- Driving on temperature of 80 with 53% acceptance rate.

-13.- Frequent a bar 4 to 8 times.
+13.- Coffee shop is 5 minutes in the same direction with 53% acceptance rate.

-14.- Frequent a coffee shops 4 to 8 times.
+14.- Are divorced or single with 52% acceptance rate.

-15.- Orders carry out or take away more than 1 time.
+15.- Do not have children with 51% acceptance rate.

-16.- Frequent restaurants (20) more than 1 time.
+16.- Frequent restaurants (20) more than 1 time with 51% acceptance rate.

-17.- Frequent restaurants (20-50) more than 8 times.
+17.- Driving under rainy or sunny weather with 50% acceptance rate.

-18.- Coffee shop is 5 minutes in the same direction.
+18.- Orders carry out or take away more than 1 time with 50% acceptance rate.

 Consider sending the Coffee House coupons to customer under these conditions.

 For the Restaurant (less than 20) coupon we can reach the following conclusions based on the ratios.
-The chances that the driver will use the coupon will increase under any of these conditions:
+The chances that the driver will use the coupon will increase under any of these conditions (in order of highest acceptance rate):

-1.- Not urgent to get to their destination.
+1.- Work in Protective Service or Construction & Extraction with 89% acceptance rate.

-2.- With friend(s).
+2.- The coupon expires in a day with 83% acceptance rate.

-3.- Driving under sunny weather.
+3.- Driving at 2pm or 6pm with 82% acceptance rate.

-4.- Driving on temperature of 80.
+4.- With friend(s) with 80% acceptance rate.

-5.- Driving at 2pm or 6pm.
+5.- Not urgent to get to their destination with 79% acceptance rate.

-6.- The coupon expires in a day.
+6.- Earn less between 50000 and 62499 with 78% acceptance rate.

-7.- Are 46 years old.
+7.- Driving under sunny weather with 77% acceptance rate.

-8.- Are single or have an unmarried partner.
+8.- Frequent a coffee shops 1 to 3 times with 77% acceptance rate.

-9.- Have some college degree.
+9.- Never orders carry out or take away with 76% acceptance rate.

-10.- Work in Protective Service or Construction & Extraction.
+10.- Frequent restaurants (20) more than 8 times with 76% acceptance rate.

-11.- Earn less between 50000 and 62499.
+11.- Driving on temperature of 80 with 76% acceptance rate.

-12.- Frequent a bar between 1 to 8 times.
+12.- Are 46 years old with 76% acceptance rate.

-13.- Frequent a coffee shops 1 to 3 times.
+13.- Frequent restaurants (20-50) between 1 and 3 times with 75% acceptance rate.

-14.- Never orders carry out or take away.
+14.- Have some college degree with 74% acceptance rate.

-15.- Frequent restaurants (20) more than 8 times.
+15.- Are single or have an unmarried partner with 73% acceptance rate.

-16.- Frequent restaurants (20-50) between 1 and 3 times.
+16.- Frequent a bar between 1 to 8 times with 73% acceptance rate.

-17.- Restaurant is 5 minutes in the opposite direction.
+17.- Restaurant is 5 minutes in the opposite direction with 72% acceptance rate.

 Consider sending the Restaurant (less than 20) coupons to customer under these conditions.

 For the Carry out & Take away coupon we can reach the following conclusions based on the ratios.
-The chances that the driver will use the coupon will increase under any of these conditions:
+The chances that the driver will use the coupon will increase under any of these conditions (in order of highest acceptance rate):

-1.- Driving home.
+1.- Work in Building & Grounds Cleaning & Maintenance with 96% acceptance rate.

-2.- With friend(s).
+2.- Have some high school degree with 94% acceptance rate.

-3.- Driving under sunny weather.
+3.- Driving at 2pm with 87% acceptance rate.

-4.- Driving on temperature of 30.
+4.- Are widowed with 85% acceptance rate.

-5.- Driving at 2pm.
+5.- Never frequents restaurants (20) with 80% acceptance rate.

-6.- The coupon expires in a day.
+6.- Driving home with 79% acceptance rate.

-7.- Are male.
+7.- The coupon expires in a day with 78% acceptance rate.

-8.- Are above 50 years old.
+8.- Earn less between 25000 and 37499 with 78% acceptance rate.

-9.- Are widowed.
+9.- Are above 50 years old with 77% acceptance rate.

-10.- Have some high school degree.
+10.- With friend(s) with 76% acceptance rate.

-11.- Work in Building & Grounds Cleaning & Maintenance.
+11.- Driving under sunny weather with 76% acceptance rate.

-12.- Earn less between 25000 and 37499.
+12.- Driving on temperature of 30 with 76% acceptance rate.

-13.- Frequent a bar 1 to 3 times.
+13.- Are male with 76% acceptance rate.

-14.- Never frequents a coffee shops.
+14.- Never frequents a coffee shops with 76% acceptance rate.

-15.- Orders carry away more between 4 to 8 times.
+15.- Frequent a bar 0 to 3 times with 75% acceptance rate.

-16.- Never frequents restaurants (20).
+16.- Orders carry away more between 4 to 8 times with 75% acceptance rate.

-17.- Frequent restaurants (20-50) between 4 to 8 times.
+17.- Carry out & Take away is 5 minutes in the opposite direction with %75 acceptance rate.

-18.- Carry out & Take away is 5 minutes in the opposite direction.
+18.- Frequent restaurants (20-50) between 0 to 8 times with 74% acceptance rate.

 Consider sending the Carry out & Take away coupons to customer under these conditions.

 For the Restaurant(between 20 and 50) coupon we can reach the following conclusions based on the ratios.
-The chances that the driver will use the coupon will increase under any of these conditions:
+The chances that the driver will use the coupon will increase under any of these conditions (in order of highest acceptance rate):

-1.- Not urgent to get to their destination.
+1.- Frequent restaurants (20-50) more than 8 times with 69% acceptance rate.

-2.- Driving with partner.
+2.- Work in Healthcare Support with 66% acceptance rate.

-3.- Driving under sunny weather.
+3.- Driving with partner with 63% acceptance rate.

-4.- Driving on temperature of 80.
+4.- Driving at 10am with 62% acceptance rate.

-5.- Driving at 10am.
+5.- Frequent a bar more than 8 times with 60% acceptance rate.

-6.- The copupon expires in a day.
+6.- Have some high school degree with 58% acceptance rate.

-7.- Are 26 or 46 years old.
+7.- Frequent a coffee shops 1 to 3 times with 55% acceptance rate.

-8.- Have an unmarried partner.
+8.- The copupon expires in a day with 52% acceptance rate.

-9.- Does not have children.
+9.- Frequent restaurants (20) more than 8 times with 52% acceptance rate.

-10.- Have some high school degree.
+10.- Earn between 25000 and 37499 with 51% acceptance rate.

-11.- Work in Healthcare Support.
+11.- Not urgent to get to their destination with 50% acceptance rate.

-12.- Earn between 25000 and 37499.
+12.- Are 26 or 46 years old with 49% acceptance rate.

-13.- Frequent a bar more than 8 times.
+13.- Have an unmarried partner with 49% acceptance rate.

-14.- Frequent a coffee shops 1 to 3 times.
+14.- Driving on temperature of 80 with 48% acceptance rate.

-15.- Orders carry out or take away more than 8 times.
+15.- Does not have children with 47% acceptance rate.

-16.- Frequent restaurants (20) more than 8 times.
+16.- Orders carry out or take away more than 8 times with 47% acceptance rate.

-17.- Frequent restaurants (20-50) more than 8 times.
+17.- Driving under sunny weather with 46% acceptance rate.

-18.- Restaurant is 5 minutes in the same direction.
+18.- Restaurant is 5 minutes in the same direction with 46% acceptance rate.

 Consider sending the Restaurant(between 20 and 50) coupons to customer under these conditions.